 If the notice indicates that the IRS is questioning something on your business tax return, gather the relevant records corresponding to that tax year.

 Pro tip: Whether you receive an IRS notice or not, make sure you’re prepared.
 Keep all tax and financial documents — You never know when you’re going to need backup documentation…

 3. Respond to the business IRS letter or notice

 If the IRS letter or notice for your business requires a response, you should respond by the specific date listed in order to:

 - Minimize possible additional interest and penalty charges

 - Preserve your appeal rights if you don’t agree with the notice

 *Keep in mind: IRS notices may not always be correct.
 That is why it is important to check your records and determine for yourself if you agree with the notice.

-Year-round, Block Advisors offers solutions to taxpayers who have received an IRS letter, and who need help.
-We resolve a broad range of tax problems – from the simple to the complex, including audits, penalties, collection problems, and other tax account issues.
+We can help resolve a broad range of tax problems – from the simple to the complex, including audits, penalties, collection problems, and other tax account issues.